web3bio/web3bio/README.md

 ## Why it is called Web5.bio?

-Web2 + Web3 = Web5
+Web2 + Web3 = Web5.

 ## What are the data sources?

 Web5.bio is powered by [Next.ID](https://next.id) Relation Service.
 The Relation Service is an aggregator and query service of Web2 and Web3 identities.
-All identity data is indexed from public Verifiable connections and on-chain records.
+Next.ID is indexing all identity data from public verifiable connections and on-chain records.

 The supported identity platforms: